+On April 4, 2019, New York Life issued surplus notes ("2019 Notes") with a principal balance of \$1,000 million, at a discount of \$7 million.
 On October 8, 2009, New York Life issued surplus notes ("2009 Notes") with a principal balance of \$1,000 million, at a discount of \$2 million.
 On May 5, 2003, New York Life issued surplus notes ("2003 Notes") with a principal balance of \$1,000 million, at a discount of \$10 million.
-Both the 2003 Notes and 2009 Notes (collectively the "Notes") were issued pursuant to Rule 144A under the Securities Act of 1933, as amended, and are administered by a United States bank as registrar/paying agent.
+All of the notes, inclusive of the 2019 Notes, the 2009 Notes and 2003 Notes (collectively the "Notes"), were issued pursuant to Rule 144A under the Securities Act of 1933, as amended, and are administered by a United States bank as registrar/paying agent.
 Interest on the Notes is scheduled to be paid semi-annually on May 15 and November 15 of each year.

 The Notes are unsecured and subordinated to all present and future indebtedness, policy claims and other creditor claims of New York Life.
 There are no principal payments due in respect of the Notes prior to maturity.
 Each payment of interest or principal may be made only with the prior approval of the Superintendent of the Department and only out of surplus funds, which the Superintendent determines to be available for such payments under New York State Insurance law.
-Provided that approval is granted by the Superintendent, the Notes may be redeemed at the option of the Company at any time, in whole or in part, at the "make-whole" redemption price equal to the greater of (1) the principal amount of the Notes to be redeemed, or (2) the sum of the present values of the remaining scheduled interest and principal payments on the Notes to be redeemed, excluding accrued interest as of the date on which the Notes are to be redeemed, discounted to the date of redemption on a semi-annual basis at an adjusted treasury rate plus 20 basis points ("bps") in the case of the 2003 Notes and 40 bps in the case of the 2009 Notes, plus in each case, accrued interest on the Notes to be redeemed through the redemption date.
+Provided that approval is granted by the Superintendent, the Notes may be redeemed at the option of the Company at any time, in whole or in part, at the "make-whole" redemption price equal to the greater of (1) the principal amount of the Notes to be redeemed, or (2) the sum of the present values of the remaining scheduled interest and principal payments on the Notes to be redeemed, excluding accrued interest as of the date on which the Notes are to be redeemed, discounted to the date of redemption on a semi-annual basis at an adjusted treasury rate plus 20 basis points ("bps") in the case of the 2003 Notes, 40 bps in the case of the 2009 Notes, and 25 bps in the case of the 2019 Notes, plus in each case, accrued interest on the Notes to be redeemed through the redemption date.

-For both of the years ended December 31, 2018 and 2017, interest expense on New York Life's Notes was \$126 million.
-Accrued interest at December 31, 2018 and 2017 was \$16 million.
+For the years ended December 31, 2019 and 2018, interest expense on New York Life's Notes totaled \$159 million and \$126 million, respectively.
+In addition, accrued interest at December 31, 2019 and 2018 was \$21 million and \$16 million, respectively.